SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Count the number of genes above 2000bp length
 * Bonus: calculate the mean of gene length for each chromosomes in one command line

-* print the size of the genome => a caler seqtk comp + awk + sort

-#### From the result of a nucmer analysis

-We want to rapidly align an assembly against a entire genome using nucmer. (i.e., assembling etc.) to a reference genome.
-Type the three following commands :
-{% highlight bash %}
-#So we compare one multifasta that have been created against a genome
-nucmer --mum reference.fasta contigs.fasta -p ctgVSref.NUCMER

-#The previous command produces a file named ctgVSref.NUCMER.delta that can then be filtered using delta-filter and formatted using show-coords to produce a human-readable table of overlapping alignments between the two multifastas.

-#Filtering the nucmer results
-#The -l in delta-filter sets the minimum alignment length to 300.
-The -q “Maps each position of each query to its best hit in the reference, allowing for reference overlaps”.
-delta-filter -l300 -q ctgVSref.NUCMER.delta > ctgVSref.filter300.delta

-#Generate results (tab format)
-#The -c and -l in show-coords indicate that percent identity and sequence length information, respectively, should be included in the output. -L sets the minimum alignment length to display, -r sorts the output lines by reference IDs and coordinates, and -T switches the output to tab-delimited format.
-show-coords -c -l -L 300 -r -T ctgOMAP.filter300.delta > ctgOMAP.filter300.delta.coords.txt
-{% endhighlight %}

-* Count the number of contigs in the fasta file
-* Count the number of alignements performed by nucmer
-* Count the number of contigs that have been aligned
-* sort by alignment percent ascending
-* count the number of alignement with alignment % > 50 then 80

 -----------------------